Form Builder

 You can use reCAPTCHA instead of FBI!'s built-in spam protection.

 Activate the spam protection here, then go to Connected Services in Site Central and activate reCAPTCHA.
-Every form that has spam protection activated will automatically start using reCaptcha.
+Every form that has spam protection activated will automatically start using reCAPTCHA.

 Form Headline